Promeos/zillow-clustering-project/README.md

 # Zillow Clustering Project

-Discover the drivers of Zillow's zestimate logerror of single unit properties using properties that were sold in May and June of 2017.
+The purpose of this project is to discover the drivers of Zillow's Zestimate logerror of single unit properties sold in May and June of 2017.

 ## Summary